Project-Moros/Project-Moros/README.md

 # Project Moros

+UPDATE: Demo site can now be found here: https://sites.google.com/view/projectmoros

 Project Moros is a game collective that is going to be releasing sometime!

 ## When will it be released?

-The details have yet to be worked out but, it's planned to release later this year (2022).
+The planned release date is `September 1st 2022`

 ## Where will I be able to find it?